siruguri/cptii/README.md

 These are notes to help folks contribute to this code base.

+# Data Model

+* The list of achievements is stored as `profile_entries` records in the DB.
+Each record has an `entry_key` column which is set to either 'work' or 'achievement'.

 # SPA (views/front end code) Basics

 * Written using Backbone JS